 battered and venerable,

 like ancient wallpaper,

-In these lines from the poem, The Fish, Elizabeth Bishop creates consonance using the consonant repetition of the ”ng” sound in the first-line and again using repeated consonant ”n” sound in the fourth line.
+In these lines from the poem, The Fish, Elizabeth Bishop creates consonance using the consonant repetition of the ”ng” sound in the first line and again using the repeated consonant ”n” sound in the fourth line.

 Example #3- Invitation by Shel Silverstein

 If you are a dreamer, come in,

 If you are a dreamer, a wisher, a liar,